DevMistelPanda/LaboTickets2_0/README.md

 ## Project info

-We are working on a nice simple representation for our School Project.
+This Project is for our Schulball Project.
 **URL**:sb.wintruff.de

-## How can I edit this code?
+## How can you Contribute?
+Feel free to contribute to this code and create Pull Requests etc.